edrewitz/WxData/docs/GEFS0P50.md

 16) convert_to (String) - Default='celsius'.
 When set to 'celsius' temperature related fields convert to Celsius.
 	Set convert_to='fahrenheit' for Fahrenheit.

-17) custom_directory (String or None) - Default=None.
-The directory path where the GEFS0P50 files will be saved to.

-18) chunk_size (Integer) - Default=8192.
+17) chunk_size (Integer) - Default=8192.
 The size of the chunks when writing the GRIB/NETCDF data to a file.

-19) notifications (String) - Default='off'.
+18) notifications (String) - Default='off'.
 Notification when a file is downloaded and saved to {path}

-20) clear_data (Boolean) - Default=False.
+19) clear_data (Boolean) - Default=False.
 When set to False, the scanner safe-guard remains in place (recommended for most users).
 	When set to True, the scanner safe-guard is disabled and directory branch is cleared and new data is downloaded.

-21) source (String) - Default='noaa'.
+20) source (String) - Default='noaa'.
 The data server the user wants to connect the client to.

         Server List
         -----------